Have a question about our programs, contact your Kidney Health Australia Branch Office or freecall 1800 454 363

 Kidney Health Australia proudly present an outline of our services and programs for your information.
 These are just some of our important program, delivered to our kidney community every day.

 OUR MISSION VISION AND VALUES

-Our work in our kidney community helps people living with kidney disease, their carers and family members, kidney donors and recipients, through the provision of information, essential skills, education and support during each phase of the health and wellness pathway - All about the work of Kidney Health Australia
+To promote good kidney health through education, advocacy, research and support, to save and improve the lives of Australians affected by kidney disease.
+Our work in our kidney community helps people living with kidney disease, their carers and family members, kidney donors and recipients, through the provision of information, essential skills, education and support during each phase of the health and wellness pathway.

 We provide a free phone support service Australia wide for people living with and/or affected by kidney and urinary disease

 Email kidney health queries to our KHIS Manager at firstname.lastname@example.org

-It is important to note this service does not provide specific medical advice.
+Important to note this service does not provide specific medical advice.
 Should the caller require further information or education you are advised to consult your doctor or a health professional.

 Website Authorship kidney.org.au * homedialysis.org.au * kidneycancer.org.au